mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 I can only advocate to try to free up the time as it can be frustrating to teachers and learners alike to cover potentially interesting projects only fleetingly.
 I have witnessed this frustration first hand when personally meaningfully projects are side-lined to cover compulsory curriculum material that have less personal relevance to the learners.

-Resnick advises double lessons and whole terms devoted to projects.
-This may not be possible in exam focused classes but may be possible in some situations especially in KS2.
+Resnick suggests that were possible double lessons are helpful for hands on work and to allow the design process some time to unfold.
+He also advocates for whole terms devoted to undertaking a project, thus letting pupils return to tweak and improve trickier coding and design challenges.
+While this may not be possible in year groups more focused on upcoming exams, it but may be possible in some situations especially in KS2.

 For example, cross-curricular projects may free up more time by linking.
 As explored above Kafai was successful in gaining more time linking computing project with maths as a subject by asking students to create a game that taught maths concepts.
 Thus deepening their learning of a particular area of the maths curriculum.
 Science is a common way to explore cross over.
 As we saw the successful Scalable Game Design project used computational patterns and their overlap with science simulations as a base.